koodo-reader/koodo-reader/README.md

 👏 Welcome to use **Koodo Reader** ！

-✍️ **Koodo Reader** A electron-based cross-platform epub reader using React and Redux with a web version too
+✍️ **Koodo Reader** A electron-based cross-platform epub reader using React and Redux

 ## Features👇

-📝 An elegant Epub Reader with backup and restore ability
+📝 An elegant Epub Reader supporting backup and restore

 🌉 Easily manage all you bookmarks, notes, digests and shelfs